mandarup/tv3/README.md

 rm -rf tv3
 ```

-### Installation in a virtual environment
+### Installation in a Python virtual environment

-The code currently depends on an older version of Urwid (1.1.1) and
+The code currently depends on Urwid version 1.1.1 and isn't (yet) fully
-isn't (yet) fully compatible with more recent versions of Urwid .
-So,
+compatible with more recent versions.
+If you have other stuff depending
-if you have other stuff depending on a more recent Urwid in the same
+on a more recent Urwid in the same Python environment, you will get a
-Python environment, you will get a dependency conflict, because Python
+dependency conflict, because Python doesn't support multiple versions of
-doesn't support multiple versions of a Package in the same environment.
+a package in the same environment.

-The solution is to install tv3 in its own virtual Python environment and
+The solution is to install TV3 in its own virtual Python environment and
-then symlink it to `~/.local/bin/` (or any other directory in your
+symlink it to `~/.local/bin/` (or any other directory in your `$PATH`).
-`$PATH`).
-If you are a pythonista you probably already know how to do
+If you are a pythonista and familiar with the command line you probably
-this, otherwise just follow the instructions bellow.
+already know how to do this.
+Otherwise just follow these instructions.

 ```bash
 bash